sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 #### Use the lowest specificity possible

 Always prioritize lower specificity over other factors.
-Most style definitions should consist of a single element or css selector plus necessary state modifiers. **Avoid Sass nesting for the sake of code organization.** This will allow users to much more easily override styles.
+Most style definitions should consist of a single element or CSS selector plus necessary state modifiers. **Avoid Sass nesting for the sake of code organization.** This will allow users to much more easily override styles.

 For example, rather than doing this: